 You want to keep your Aloe vera leaf as moist & fresh as possible.
 What I do is simple: wrap the cut end in tin foil, tie it with an elastic band, put it in a large plastic shopping bag, wrap that tightly & then tie with another elastic band.

-If you’re going to use it up within 1-3 days, leave it out on the counter (if the temps aren’t too warm).
+If you’re going to use it up within 1-3 days, you can leave it out on the counter (if the temps isn’t too warm).
 You could also wrap it tightly in plastic wrap but I don’t have any.
 A large shopping bag works just fine & I like to reuse as much as I can.

 When you first cut off or into an Aloe vera leaf freshly cut from the plant, the odor given off can be a bit pungent.
 Don’t worry it’s just the nature of this useful beast – there’s nothing wrong with it.
 It’ll eventually go away.
 I’ve found that leaves you buy in the store don’t have this “funky” smell.

 Once you’ve rubbed the gel on your chosen body part, you can use your fingernails to poke out a bit more of the juice (you’ll see this in the video).
 Good to get every last drop I say!

 As an experiment, I cut a couple of pieces of Aloe vera, wrapped them tightly in foil & put them in the freezer for 5 days.
 The results weren’t too good for me.
 The skin was mushy & the gel & juice were watery.
 I’ll stick with storing them in the fridge.

 There’s that juicy gel oozing out that we all want.